How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 With the tree stand positioned as shown, it puts the hunter in the best possible spot to have a chance at a deer transitioning from one area to the next.

-onX’s aerial imagery can be used to determine areas such as this, where you will find locations intersecting many different routes of travel.
-You can also use our improved topo maps to help determine funnels connecting multiple food sources and/or bedding locations; areas mature bucks will likely cruise during the rut.
+onX’s aerial imagery can be used to determine areas such as this, where you’ll find locations intersecting many different routes of travel.
+You can also use our improved topo maps to help determine funnels connecting multiple food sources and/or bedding locations—areas mature bucks will likely cruise during the rut.

 onX Hunt App aerial and topo imagery show where a natural funnel for whitetail deer may help hunting

 The tree stand is placed on the spine of the ridge in the middle of the two gulleys that funnel mature deer checking does and cruising between food sources.
-Though travel through these areas is often not super consistent, it places hunters in “the zone” and with a set of good 8x binos, rattling antlers, and a grunt tube, this has been an area onX staff has killed many mature bucks mid-morning as they were cruising for hot does.
+Though travel through these areas is often not super consistent, it places hunters in “the zone.”
+With a set of good 8x binos, rattling antlers, and a grunt tube, this has been an area onX staff has killed many mature bucks mid-morning as they were cruising for hot does.

 Tree Stand Locations

-Tree stand location is a topic on which everyone has their own strategies, but there are a few universal factors to consider when hanging stands.
+Everyone has their own strategies for tree stand location, but there are a few universal factors to consider when hanging stands:

-Likely the most popular and obvious of stand locations is sitting food.
-Whether that is the edge of a crop field, over a food plot, or finding a stand of oaks dropping acorns, sitting over the grocery store will produce action-packed evenings as the season rolls into the rut.
+• Food: Whether it’s the edge of a crop field, over a food plot, or finding a stand of oaks dropping acorns, sitting over the grocery store will produce action-packed evenings as the season rolls into the rut.
 Crop field edges are one of the best places to sit pre-rut to take inventory of where deer are filtering in and out of fields, what deer are around, and how close the rut is based on deer interaction.
 Often these stand sites offer high visibility and sometimes are strategically placed to simply be a stand to watch from, not necessarily a killing tree (but they certainly can be in the right situation).

 Man setting tree stand in tree before hunting season.

 The tree you pick is arguably the most important factor in your success.
-All too often a great area can be found with less-than-ideal trees.
-Background is key when picking the right tree.
-Try to foresee that same tree leafless in November when hanging your stand in July or August is critical.
-In the summer every tree looks like you can do jumping jacks in it without being seen, but by November there are very few single trees that you can get away with drawing back on a mature buck in.
+All too often, a great area can have less-than-ideal trees.
+When hanging your stand in July or August, try to visualize each tree leafless in November.
+In the summer, every tree looks like you can do jumping jacks in it without being seen, but by November, there are few single trees that you can get away with drawing back on a mature buck in.
+Be mindful of what your background will look like when more trees are naked.

-When sitting deciduous trees, either a large tree, split trees or small clusters of trees seem to provide the best remedy for not becoming a silhouette against the sky.
+When sitting deciduous trees, either a large tree, split trees, or small clusters of trees seem to provide the best remedy for not becoming a silhouette against the sky.
 If possible, coniferous trees are optimal.
-These trees provide tons of background, lots of scent to rub on yourself to help cover odor, and wind protection to keep warm.
-Be careful over trimming—be as conservative as possible when cutting shooting lanes.
-Obviously, you need to be able to get off a clean, ethical shot, but over trimming shooting lanes becomes very obvious to wary whitetails.
+These trees provide tons of background, a lot of scent to rub on yourself to help cover odor, and wind protection to keep warm.
+Be careful trimming—be as conservative as possible when cutting shooting lanes.
+Obviously, you need to be able to get off a clean, ethical shot, but over-trimming shooting lanes becomes obvious to wary whitetails.

 Pinch points, whether natural or man-made, make great stand locations.
 Pinch points can include the narrowest point of a gully where two ridges funnel activity, a gate in a fence, or even a small isthmus of land.
 Deer are often funneled through these areas when transitioning from food to bedding.
 These points can make great ambush stands, especially as a mid-season set after you have seen a mature buck cruise through the area.